Learning at Barnsley Museums

 First Aid

-Schools must bring a qualified first aider and their own first aid kit with them in case of any injuries on the visit.
-It is up to the school staff to administer First Aid to anybody from the school on the trip.
-A member of the Barnsley Museums staff will also be first aid trained in case of any emergencies.
+Schools must bring a qualified first aider and a first aid kit in case of any injuries during the visit.
+We ask school staff to administer First Aid to anybody from the school on the trip.
+However, our staff can also deliver first aid when necessary.

 A full copy of Barnsley Museums' Safeguarding Policy is available on request.